TwelvePoint/TwelvePoint/README.md

 Minimalistic design, feature-loaded, low-cost profile to meet the writers' needs and expectations.

 # Support TwelvePoint
->[!IMPORTANT]
-> We are a small team that covers everything starting from the initial idea, the development, till the marketing phase.
-Our aim is to improve the quality of our software, increase the number of languages  supported and maintain a low cost, state-of-the-art solution.
-The quick hardware refresh rate for mobile devices and Macs (at least twice a year), requires important investments for testing and development and it is here that your support can make a difference!
->
-> On our [Patreon](https://www.patreon.com/twelvepoint) page, you can give us a little support bu subscribing for the price of a coffee and learn more about writing.
-Here we post periodically, articles, project samples, guidelines about screenwriting, comic scripts and books.

 # Reviews are important!
 >[!IMPORTANT]